 Apply super glue to the notched end of the Left Shoulder Accessory:

 Fix the pipe into place on the Left Shoulder.

 This hole of the Left Shoulder has a matching tab for this notched pipe:

 This should end up parallel to the shoulder joint:

 After test-fitting it, apply a little super glue to the Right Shoulder Insert:

 Secure the Right Shoulder Insert into the Right Shoulder Joint, aligning the four holes:

 The shoulder are starting to look pretty good, but why did Hachette design this where I had to use a HAMMER?!
 I’ve never used a hammer on any of my part work builds until now.
 Sigh… anyway.
 I wish the scapula (shoulder blade) was metal and not chromed plastic, but I imagine we can’t have everything in metal or this model will end up too heavy.
-The only metal in this issue is the Right Shoulder Joint, the rest is plastic.

 Issue 32 – Right Shoulder End Piece/Insert, Right Shoulder Joint Shaft/Cap